Moving from California to Texas: Key Insights and Tips

 Low housing costs are just one of the many financial benefits of living in Texas.
 From modern city apartments to spacious suburban homes and rural properties, the housing market is incredibly accessible.
 For example, the average home price in Texas is just $348,000, compared to $402,000 in East Coast states like Florida and $787,000 in West Coast states like California.

-Although it is worth pointing out, in some larger cities like Austin, the cost of housing is higher than other areas in the state which can make the city less accessible.
+Although it is worth pointing out, in some larger cities like Austin, the cost of housing is higher than in other areas in the state which can make the city less accessible.

-Texas is one of the few states with no state income tax, meaning residents have more take home pay at the end of each month.
+Texas is one of the few states with no state income tax, meaning residents have more take-home pay at the end of each month.
 The tax benefits of living in Texas also extend to retirees, as no income tax is deducted from Social Security, pensions, IRAs, and 401(k)s.

 Texas is home to a booming economy and thriving job market fueled by powerhouse industries like technology, energy, aerospace, and healthcare.
 Whether you’re an experienced professional, recent graduate, or aspiring entrepreneur, there are myriad job opportunities to explore.
+Major employers in the sate include:

 From high-octane rides at one of the state’s many theme parks to relaxing fishing trips on one of 150+ public lakes, Texas is home to a wealth of outdoor activities to suit every taste and budget.
 Fans of the great outdoors love the variety provided by the state’s 14 national parks, historic sites, and recreation areas and 89 state parks, many of which have campsites complete with modern facilities and amenities.